 Son sanitarios -> Hospitales de día, hemodiálisis, UCA, etc. -> Javier

-Other services include among others (dialysis center or ambulatory surgery center)
+Thank you.
+We refer to palliative and home care hospitalization units and to public social care centers.
+We have cited them in table 1.

 10. Table 2

 Please include another column in Table 2 and include which specific datasets were used on the relevant thematic areas.